MUnique/OpenMU/src/Network/Readme.md

   difficult.
 However, this counter is not included in the packet given to the PacketReceived-EventHandler.

+There are two 'flavours' of packet structs in the ```MUnique.OpenMU.Network.Packets```
+project:
+  * ref-structs with names ending with 'Ref', which wrap ```Span<byte>```.
+They are more of a help when sending packets.
+The benefit is, that they never cause memory allocations on the heap.
+  * normal structs, which wrap ```Memory<byte>``` without the 'Ref' suffix.
+They allow easier access in async code, where ref-structs are not allowed.

+You can cast the structs to Memory or Span back and forth implicitly for easy usage.

 ## Pipes

 For performance reasons, we make use of Pipes (System.IO.Pipelines) to process